dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 garbage collected on a different schedule, as quickly as after one second, or as long as after a day.

+Each user is allowed to have only a limited number of channels; once this limit is reached, attempts to create more channels will fail.
+In the above example, the maximum number of concurrent channels any one user can have is 128.

 ### Understanding event types

-The `eventTypes` resource (`/api/v1/events/eventTypes`) describes information about different events types, independent of any subscriptions.
+The `events/eventTypes` resource (`/api/v1/events/eventTypes`)
+describes information about different events types, independent of any subscriptions.

 A GET request against this resource provides a list of available event